-WPHF, in partnership with the Spotlight Initiative, is supporting women in Uganda to contribute to peace by financing a range of local CSO projects to end gender-based violence, promote women’s rights and advance gender equality in conflict settings.
+WPHF is supporting women in Uganda to contribute to peace by financing a range of local CSO projects to prevent conflict, end gender-based violence, protect women’s rights and respond to COVID-19 in conflict settings.

-In Uganda, the WPHF and Spotlight Initiative partnership is channeling urgently-needed financing to grassroots women’s organizations working to end violence against women and promote human rights and gender equality in peace and security contexts.
-We’re supporting local actors working to protect the safety, security and fundamental rights of women and girls.
+In Uganda, the WPHF and Spotlight Initiative partnership is channeling urgently-needed financing to grassroots women’s organizations working to end sexual and gender-based violence against women and promote human rights and gender equality in peace and security contexts.

-WPHF is actively supporting nine women-led and women’s rights civil-society organizations in Uganda:
+WPHF has supported 25 projects implemented by 43 women-led and women’s rights civil-society organizations in Uganda:

 - Uganda Change Agent Association on a project to strengthen the capacity of women’s rights groups, autonomous social movements and relevant civil society organizations to improve women and girls’ safety, security and human rights.

 - Umbrella of Hope Initiative on a project to address the contextual issues surrounding the protection and empowerment of women and girls, as well as build the capacity of community-based organizations in conflict-affected areas.

 - Uganda Women’s Network on a project to empower women leaders in host and refugee communities, promote the influence of women’s rights-based organizations in policy dialogue, and enhance the capacity of local women’s movements to sustain humanitarian response, advance gender equality, and empower women.

 - Women’s International Peace Centre on a project to enhance the leadership and influence of local women leaders and women’s groups across refugee settlements and host communities in the Adjumani district, as well as effectively influence peacebuilding and decision-making processes to advance gender equality in humanitarian settings.

 - Coalition for Action on UNSCR 1325 on a project to build on existing structures and invest in trainings to build the local capacity of grassroots CSOs in gender-based violence and peacebuilding issues.